sumbach/modern-cljs/doc/tutorial-22.md

 Tests failed.
 ```

-> NOTE 5: Because of the issue pertaining the interaction between
+> NOTE 5: Because of the issue with the interaction between the
-> `cljsbuild` and `cljx` plugin we cited above, when you launch the
+> `cljsbuild` and `cljx` plugins cited above, when you launch the
 > `lein test` task, it only runs the CLJ tests.

 The last command executed 7 unit tests on the `convert` function.
 The
-one that failed is the `(convert nil)` which returned an empty string
+one that failed is `(convert nil)` which returned an empty string
 `""` instead of the expected `nil`.

-We should see the same failed test from the unit tests of the `cljs`
+We should see the same failed test from the CLJS unit tests.
-code.

 In *Terminal 3*